1. RACGP provost terms of reference

 - all Provost meetings, by a means (including electronic) allowing all persons participating in the meeting to hear each other and interact.

-- The Faculty Board must by resolution nominate a Provost:
+- The Faculty Council must by resolution nominate a Provost:

 - at least one (1) month prior to the RACGP Annual General Meeting in which the current Provost is due to retire, or

 - at any time the Faculty does not otherwise have a Provost.

 - Despite clause 6.A, if no Faculty Council members are eligible or willing to be nominated, the Faculty Council may delay the Provost’s nomination until a suitable candidate can be identified.
 The Faculty Council may at any stage seek nominations from Faculty members.